gvwilson/sensibleadventures/short-stories/litany.md

 without once looking at his face.
 He shouted and swore,
-knowing it wouldn't do any good, and then the part of him that was him floated free while the part of him that belonged to the world slumped in the chair and chuckled softly at how funny their questions were.
+knowing it wouldn't do any good, and then the part of him that was him floated free, giddy and unconcerned while the part of him that belonged to the world slumped in the chair and chuckled softly at their questions.
 What was Robbie working on?
 What we he *really* working on?
 When had his episodes started?
 What did he talk about when he wasn't himself?
+Had George ever had episodes like that?

-Every "I don't know" brought an exchange of looks between Doctor Biczo and the woman in scrubs.
+His "no" earned an exchange of looks between Doctor Biczo and the woman in scrubs, followed by a second injection.
 No,
-he'd never had any episodes like that himself.
+he'd never had any episodes like that.
 No,
-he didn't know why Robbie had been running searches for old D&D manuals, or why he was re-reading George's graphic novels and Conan the Barbarian and Leigh Brackett and Jack Vance and–
+he didn't know why Robbie had been running searches for old D&D manuals, or why he was re-reading George's graphic novels and the illustrated adventures of Conan the Barbarian and Leigh Brackett and Jack Vance and---

 "You've got it wrong,"
 George said unsteadily as whatever they'd given him wore off.
-His tongue felt like meat again, and his eyes were chafed like he'd pulled an all-nighter.
+His tongue felt like a slab of meat again, and his eyes were raw as if he'd just pulled an all-nighter.
 "He liked poker.
 He only ever played fantasy games 'cause I wanted to.
 He was never really into it."